ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 {{site.data.keyword.IBM_notm}} Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for {{site.data.keyword.IBM_notm}}i, AIX, and Linux workloads.
 GRS helps ensure data resilience by replicating storage volumes from one {{site.data.keyword.IBM_notm}} data center to a geographically distant {{site.data.keyword.IBM_notm}} data center.
 It supports failover and failback mechanisms, allowing seamless transitions between primary and secondary sites.

-These are key considerations for a successful disaster recovery setup of Power workloads in the {{site.data.keyword.powerSys_notm}} resiliency pattern.
+These are key considerations for a successful disaster recovery setup of Power Virtual Server workloads in the {{site.data.keyword.powerSys_notm}} resiliency pattern.

 - For this pattern, the chosen method involves deploying a secondary site by using Global Replication Service (GRS) as the replication mechanism.

 - The requirements for the GRS control LPARS are at least one control LPAR (.25 cpu x 16 GB x300GB) per data center and per OS type.
 The control LPAR is responsible for managing GRS operations.
 It coordinates data sharing and replication across systems within the same SYSPLEX, a set of interconnected systems.
 The control LPAR helps ensure consistency, failover, and failback mechanisms during disaster recovery scenarios.
 It handles serialization, buffering, and metadata management for GRS-enabled datasets.

-- LPARS for Disaster Recovery Workloads at the secondary data center
+- Use LPARS for Disaster Recovery Workloads at the secondary data center

 - Help ensure sufficient LPAR provisioning in the recovery location to support replicas of critical workloads if a disaster occurs.